kissmetrics/km-support/_posts/2015-10-19-quickstart-install-kissmetrics.md

 For brand new visitors, Kissmetrics will assign people cookies and anonymous identities until you identify them.
 New people will be assigned an **anonymous ID**, such as _p2fvF3kGwdjQPxTO6yYKy8qocPA=_.

 ![Install Kissmetrics][10]

 They'll appear like this until you identify them for Kissmetrics.
 Once they are identified, they'll be assigned a named ID, such as an email address, account ID #, Facebook ID, etc. This named ID needs to be unique to that person.
 Most of our customers use email addresses as the named ID.
 You don't have to choose email addresses.
 However you identify users now should be how you'll identify them in Kissmetrics.

 ![Install Kissmetrics][9]

 All previous activity while they were under an anonymous ID will merge with their current named ID when they are identified.
 All the touchpoints Kissmetrics has captured from them before they were identified will be merged into their named ID.
 You'll see all their pre-purchase activities including what steps led them to converting to registration and paying you.

 To learn more about setting up identities, check out our [support document](http://support.kissmetrics.com/getting-started/understanding-identities.html) which covers setting this up.
 You may need to talk to your developer to get help pulling the identifier information from your back end.

 You'll want to put the identify code anywhere on your website where you identify users.
 This can be a sign up page, registration page, form field, etc.

-##Identifying people: 3 Steps for Installing the Kissmetrics JavaScript
+##Identifying People: 3 Steps for Installing the Kissmetrics JavaScript
 Let's recap a few of the main points:

 1. **Install the JavaScript tracking code right below the <head> tag.** There are a variety of ways to get the tracking snippet on your website's source code.
 Whatever method you choose, you'll want to make sure Kissmetrics is one of the first elements that loads.
 Placing the code near the top will accomplish that.